senselabs/objective-c-style-guide/README.md

 ## Project Naming

-Name projects with the prefix "SL".
+Name projects with the prefix `SL`.
 If creating an SDK, a three letter prefix should always be used for class names.
-For example, in SLCloudKit, the prefix 'CLK' should be used.
+For example, in SLCloudKit, the prefix `CLK` should be used.
 For repo names, specify the
-`type-name-platform`
+`type-name-platform`.

 Example: